alirazi1992/7Shifts/README.md

 # Employee Satisfaction

 To gauge employee satisfaction, we simulated an employee survey to gather feedback on the shift swapping process.

-While this is a simplified representation, real-world sentiment analysis could provide more accurate satisfaction scores:
+# Areas for Improvement

+We identify areas for improvement by calculating metrics such as the average time taken for shift swap approvals.

+# Shift Swap Transactions

+We maintain an audit log to track all shift swap transactions.
+This log records details such as employee names, dates, outcomes, and comments for auditing purposes.

+# Conclusion

+Our analysis of the shift swapping data within the restaurant environment provides valuable insights into employee scheduling, satisfaction, and operational efficiency.
+By understanding the dynamics of shift swaps and the reasons behind them, we can optimize the scheduling process and enhance employee experiences.